energinet-digitalisering/energirobotter-bipedal/README.md

-# Reachy Bipedal
+# Energirobotter Bipedal

-Workspace for controlling Energinet-custom legs for Reachy 2 by Pollen Robotics.
+Workspace for controlling Energinet-custom legs for humanoid robot.